News / Record Keeping That Actually Helps Your Breedin...

 Record Keeping That Actually Helps Your Breeding Business

 Every breeder knows they should keep records.
 Most start with good intentions.
 Spreadsheets get created.
 Notes get taken.
 For a few weeks.
+Then life happens.
+The spreadsheet does not get updated.
+The notebook gets buried.
+By mid-season, you are relying on memory and guesswork.

-Here's what actually matters.
+Here is what matters.

 The Difference Between Data Collection and Business Intelligence